-- a) Special items must meet the restrictions outlined for carry-on baggage service. - b) Customers should be directed to use checked baggage for special items, when checked baggage service is available. - c) Customers with special items carried on board will be directed to stow the item in approved baggage areas that will not cause annoyance to crews or customers. - d) If a customer did not purchase a Special Items ticket before boarding the train, the Conductor or Assistant Conductor will complete a COTS for the charge. - e) The charges will vary depending on item and train. - Golf bags (Mid-West Corridor Trains): \$10.00 - Bicycles (Cascades, Downeaster): \$5.00 - Bicycles (Blue Water, Downstate Illinois Services, Missouri River Runner): \$10.00 - Oversize musical instruments: Full fare from customers origin to destination.
+- a) Special items must meet the restrictions outlined for carry-on baggage service. - b) Customers should be directed to use checked baggage for special items, when checked baggage service is available. - c) Customers with special items carried on board will be directed to stow the item in approved baggage areas that will not cause annoyance to crews or customers. - d) If a customer did not purchase a Special Items ticket before boarding the train, the Conductor or Assistant Conductor will complete a eCOTS for the charge. - e) The charges will vary depending on item and train. - Golf bags (Mid-West Corridor Trains): \$10.00 - Bicycles contact the Customer Support Desk - Oversize musical instruments: Full fare from customers origin to destination.

-f) The following city codes must be written on COTS:
+f) The following city codes must be written on eCOTS:

-- Golf Clubs: GLF in the "FROM" box and CRY in the "TO" box. - Bicycles and Oversize Musical Instruments: City pairs in which the customer is traveling must be entered in the "TO" and "FROM" boxes.
+- Golf Clubs: GLF - Bicycles and Oversize Musical Instruments: City pairs in which the customer is traveling must be entered.

-g) Full and/or Half fare preprinted boxes (1 through 4):
+g) Full and/or Half fare

-- Golf clubs: DO NOT PUNCH. - Bicycles: Complete depending how many bicycles they have. - Oversize musical instruments: Complete depending how many seats the instrument occupies. - h) The "IN CONN WITH" box must be punched.
+- Golf clubs - Bicycles: Complete depending how many bicycles they have. - Oversize musical instruments: Complete depending how many seats the instrument occupies.